Lupusa87/BlazorAzureDeploy/README.md

 ![](https://placehold.it/15/ffffff/000000?text=+)

-This is console application convenient utility for blazor webassembly fast deploy to azure storage static site.
+This console application is convenient utility for blazor webassembly fast deploy to azure storage static site.

-After publishing app we can use it to upload files to storage, also will gzip files and set content types, encoding and do some other good stuff.
+After publishing app we can use it to upload files to storage, also will compress files with brotli and set content types, encoding and do some other good stuff.

-We won't need anymore to use Visual studio code for deploy.
+We won't need to use Visual studio code for deploy anymore.

 Usage: clone repo, build locally, run cmd with this command